Introducing CVC Words To Early Readers

-This you can introduce to your child as soon as he/she has (phonetic) letter sound awareness.
+This you can introduce to your child only after he/she is aware of phonetic sounds..

-For the beginners, it is most beneficial to sound out and blend the letters they read.
+For the preschoolers, it is most beneficial to sound out and blend the letters they read.

 We are starting with CVC Word activities with SHORT VOWEL “a”!